Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Dormition Church and the Chapel of Three Saints

-Many Lviv visitors find their way to Orthodox Dormition Church (also called the Assumption Church or Wallachian Church) by looking for the landmark Korniakt Tower, which stands at 65 meters.
+Many Lviv visitors find their way to Orthodox Dormition Church (also called the Assumption Church or Wallachian Church) by looking for the landmark Korniakt Tower, which stands at 215 feet.
 Our favorite part of the church, however, is the incredibly decorated Chapel of Three Saints (which is accessed via the courtyard).

 Church of St. Michael the Archangel